Join

 I can think of no better place to spend the longest day of the year than on the beautiful island of Iona.

-8am - I’d start the day with an early morning dog walk on one of Iona’s stunning beaches.
+8am – I’d start the day with a walk on one of Iona’s stunning beaches.
 One look at the white sand and azure blue sea and it’s easy to see how this tiny island inspired artists such as the Scottish Colourists.

 Dog on Iona

-12pm – Back on dry land I’d head to one of Iona’s two small hotels to enjoy an al fresco lunch in the garden.
+12pm – Having worked up an appetite, I’d head to one of Iona’s two small hotels to enjoy an al fresco lunch in the garden.
 Both have organic gardens, and nothing beats eating fresh, home-grown food in a spectacular setting.

 3pm – After a history fix I’d turn my attention to hiking and head to the south of the island.
 I’d stop and listen for the distinctive call of corncrakes coming from the fields.
 Crossing Iona’s 9-hole golf course I’d sit by the shore and watch jets of seawater shoot into the air from a collapsed sea cave known as ‘Spouting Cave’.
 My hike would end at the rocky St Columba’s Bay, where the saint is believed to have landed on the island in AD563.